Understanding the Role and Responsibilities of Leadership in Business

 Leaders motivate team members through goal establishment, coaching, feedback and by providing ongoing developmental support.
 Although money is a component of why everyone works, other intangible factors like rewarding work and the presence of opportunities for professional development are powerful motivators, always assuming that compensation is fair.
 Effective leaders are constantly on the lookout for ways to tap into the drive and passion of their employees.

-A leader's core role is to safely guide a group from one destination to another.
+A leader's core role is to guide a group from one destination to another safely.
 Leaders must:

 - Engender trust